Diversify the sources of energy on board

 On a boat, many elements consume energy: refrigerators, navigation lights, mooring lights, VHFs, interior lighting, navigation instruments, and bilge pumps, for safety and comfort, are taken from the deep cycle marine battery, which must therefore be recharged regularly.

-There are numerous solutions for recharging the batteries of a boat, such as the direct connection to the dock, which works like any wall socket in a building, or recharging through autonomous embarked vehicles:
+There are numerous solutions for recharging the batteries of a boat, such as the direct connection to the dock, which works like any wall socket in a building, or recharging through autonomous embarked vehicles: Electric models are usually more convenient because they use less energy and are easy to move around, while gas models heat up consistently.
+You may use the electricity calculator texas to know how much it cost to use these electric models.

 - The alternator (engine or transmission shaft) transforms the energy produced by the engine into accumulable energy.